If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Things to do in and around Lake Balaton

 Many of Balaton’s best attractions are away from the shore.
-Southern lakeside resorts like Siofok, have been thronged by tourists, but the northern shore is peaceful, and untouched and is a place to be for outdoor lovers.
+Southern lakeside resorts like Siofok have been thronged by tourists, but the northern shore is peaceful and untouched, a place for outdoor lovers.

 Siófok